Ye Vagabonds

-Ye Vagabonds is an Irish folk music duo consisting of Dublin-based brothers Diarmuid and Brían Mac Gloinn.
+Ye Vagabonds is an Irish folk music duo consisting of Carlow-based brothers Diarmuid and Brían Mac Gloinn.
 Having been described as "being at the fore of a new wave of Irish folk", they won three awards at the 2019 RTÉ Radio 1 Folk Awards: Best Track (for a recording of "Foggy Dew"), Best Album (their 2019 album The Hare's Lament), and Best Folk Group.
 Ye Vagabonds are signed to River Lea, which is described as an offshoot of Rough Trade Records.
 They are currently working on a fourth album.

 Artistry

 Musical style and themes

 Diarmuid has described the duo's style as being "connected with the Ulster singing tradition with harmonies that draw on American traditional music".
 Having grown up speaking Irish at home, they have released several songs in the language.